biggsbenjamin/ATHEENA/README.md

     g.
 Add the xilffs support to the host code (hello world) BSP using `system.mss > modify bsp`

     h.
-Insert SD card loaded with `./hls/test/data/pc75/I0.BIN`
+Insert SD card loaded with `i0.bin` file copied from `./hls/test/data/test/partitions/branchy_lenet_eg/partition_0/data/input0.bin`

     i.
-Run the FSBL project on the board, upload the bitstream and then run the host code (hello world) project!
+Run the FSBL project on the board, program with the bitstream, and then run the host code (hello world) project!

-### Included Artifacts
+### Reproducing the ATHEENA Paper Results

 As the HLS generation and Vivado Synthesis take a significant amount of time to run, I have included three ATHEENA hardware projects and designs from the paper have been included in this repository.